braze-inc/braze-docs/_docs/_developer_guide/platform_wide/getting_started/integration_overview.md

 As a developer, you'll work with your team to define what additional, custom data makes sense to track.
 Your custom data will impact how your user base will be classified and segmented.
 You will set up an event taxonomy across your growth stack, structuring your data so that it is compatible with your systems as it moves in and out of Braze.

 {% alert tip %}
 Keep data nomenclature consistent across tools.
-For example, your data warehouse may record “purchase limited time offer” in a particular way.
+For example, your data warehouse may record "purchase limited time offer" in a particular way.
 You will need to decide if a custom event in Braze is needed to match this format.
 {% endalert %}

 Learn more about [automatically collected data and custom data][5].